LuciferUchiha/georgerowlands.ch/content/garden/maths/discrete/setTheory.md

 This is especially useful if for example we wanted to define all the possible points in 2D space.
 This could be done with the cartesian power of the set of real numbers to the power of 2, $\Bbb{R}^2$.
 Where the first element of the ordered pair would represent the x-coordinate and the second element the y-coordinate.
 This could then be extended to 3D space with $\Bbb{R}^3$ and so on hence the name cartesian power and cartesian plane.

-<Image
+{{< figure
-    src="/maths/setsCartesianPlane.png"
+  src="/images/maths/setsCartesianPlane.png"
-    caption="The cartesian plane showing all the possible points in 2D space." width={300}
+  alt="The cartesian plane showing all the possible points in 2D space." caption="The cartesian plane showing all the possible points in 2D space." width="400"
-/>
+>}}

 ### Operation Properties